 First and foremost, it promotes a physically healthier way of living.
 It should go without saying that traveling on foot or bike, as opposed to sitting in a car, improves your health and lessens the risk of diabetes (one of the top drivers of healthcare costs in America, especially for people of color).
 But, more importantly, when you are physically healthier, you increase the chance (read: this is not guaranteed) that you are mentally healthier (i.e., you’re happier and less anxious).

 Last but not least, such living is waaay better for the environment.
-There is the obvious improvement to air quality with less cars on the road, but also the less obvious benefit of being able to use less impermeable pavement like concrete to accommodate cars, and more green infrastructure to better manage stormwater (which will only get worse with climate change).
+There is the obvious improvement to air quality with less cars, but also the less obvious benefit of using less impermeable pavement like concrete to accommodate cars, and more green infrastructure to better manage stormwater (which will only get worse with climate change).

 So, how does this all get back to Mount Rainier and Mr.Durks’ design?